ryankillian/karpathy-lectures-workbooks/README.md

 ## Who Are These Workbooks For?

-- Learners who have watched Karpathy's "Zero to Hero" series and want to solidify their understanding.
+- Learners who have watched Karpathy's "Zero to Hero" series and want to code the projects from scratch.

 ## Workbooks Overview